gioblu/PJON/src/strategies/README.md

 ```cpp
 bool begin(uint8_t additional_randomness = 0)
 ```
-Returns `true` if the strategy is correctly initialized (receives a optional uint8_t used for randomness)
+Receives an optional parameter of type `uint8_t` used for randomness and returns `true` if the strategy is correctly initialized.

 ```cpp
 uint32_t back_off(uint8_t attempts)
 ```
-Returns the suggested delay related to the attempts passed as parameter
+receives a paramenter of type `uint8_t` and returns the suggested delay for a given number of attempts.

 ```cpp
 bool can_start()
 ```
-Returns `true` if the medium is free for use and `false` if the medium is in use by some other device
+Returns `true` if the medium is free for use and `false` if the medium is busy.

 ```cpp
 void handle_collision()
 ```
-Handles a collision
+Handles a collision.

 ```cpp
 uint8_t get_max_attempts()
 ```
-Returns the maximum number of attempts in case of failed transmission
+Returns the maximum number of attempts in case of failed transmission.

 ```cpp
 void send_string(uint8_t *string, uint16_t length)
 ```
-Sends a string of a certain length through the medium
+Receives a pointer to a string and its length and sends it through the medium.
+The sending procedure must be blocking.

 ```cpp
 uint16_t receive_string(uint8_t *string, uint16_t max_length) { ... };